vegantransistor/Rooting-the-Cradlepoint-IBR600/fw_upgrade/README.md

 3. `_write()` --> writes data to memory flash
 4. `upgrade_validate()` --> validates the file and checks the signature by calling `upgrade_validate_signature()`

+The firmware update blob contains a header with the firmware version.
+This header is **not signed** and therefore can be manipulated.
 If the version string in the firmware header matches a certain value, the signature verification check is ignored:

 ```python
 if upgrade_int >= 458752: